awslabs/aws-encryption-sdk-specification/framework/key-store/key-storage.md

 ## Overview

-This is a custom interface for customers to construct their own storage layer for the [key store](../branch-key-store.md#overview).
+Key Storage is the interface for customers to construct their own storage layer for the [key store](../branch-key-store.md#overview).
 This is useful to either customize how DynamoDB is used or stored, or to implement a custom storage system such as S3, or to consolidate keystore data access behind some remote micro-service.

-The encrypted key store interface is not responsible for making sure that the encrypted keys are of the appropriate types.
+The key storage interface is not responsible for making sure that the encrypted keys are of the appropriate types.
 This is the responsibility of the wrapping key store.

 ## Definitions